Nashville (film): Music

 Many of the actors and actresses in the film composed the songs they performed in the film.
 Blakley wrote several tracks, including "Bluebird", performed by Timothy Brown, and "Tapedeck in His Tractor" and "My Idaho Home", performed by Blakley.
 Karen Black wrote "Memphis" and "Rolling Stone", the two songs she performed in the character of Connie White.
 Carradine wrote and performed "I'm Easy", which won an Academy Award for Best Original Song and a Golden Globe for Best Original Song - Motion Picture.
 Additionally, Carradine wrote "It Don't Worry Me", which is heard on the soundtrack throughout the film, and is the closing number performed by Barbara Harris onstage at the Parthenon.

 Composer Richard Baskin composed songs for Henry Gibson to sing in character as Haven Hamilton.
 Several Nashville session musicians took part in the music recording and in the film, including violinist Vassar Clements and guitarist Harold Bradley.
+"Keep a Goin" was based on a poem Gibson recited on The Dick Van Dyke Show "Talk to the Snail" (Season 5, Episode 24).

 While the music featured in the film was viewed in the Nashville music industry as mean-spirited satire, the songs have achieved a cult-status among alternative country musicians.
 In 2002, the album, A Tribute to Robert Altman's Nashville was released, featuring interpretations of the film's songs by Canadian alt-country figures, including Carolyn Mark, Kelly Hogan and Neko Case.